By Marika Sboros

 The conference mission statement focuses on metabolic disease as behind most of the chronic diseases of our time.
 And that the metabolic state and health are “in our hands”.

 Thus, the aim is that by gaining a clearer understanding of the science, people will change the way they eat.
-And along the way they will regain health, improve quality of life and extend their lives.
+And along the way, they will regain health, improve quality of life and extend their lives.

-Challenge to dietary dogma
+Challenging dietary dogma